 Confused about real nappies?
 We can help!

 Here at Lizzie's Real Nappies we understand that the decision to opt for reusable cloth nappies can be a big one.
-Real nappies are not the mainstream option and it can be a difficult deciding whether reusable nappies are the right route for you.
-Finding the most suitable brand can also be quite frustrating.
+Real nappies are not the mainstream option and it can be a difficult deciding whether reusable nappies are the right route for you, and finding the most suitable brand can be frustrating.

 That's where Lizzie's Real Nappies come in.